Skip to Main Content

 During these surgical procedures, your cardiothoracic surgeon will remove or cut part of your heart muscle to help improve your heart's ability to pump blood.

-Because some heart conditions can continue to worsen even after heart surgery, our surgeons provide specialized reoperative (repeat) procedures to improve your quality of life.
+Because some heart conditions can continue to get worse even after heart surgery, our surgeons provide specialized reoperative (repeat) procedures to improve your quality of life.

 To schedule an appointment,